-The Curator of the Gardens of the International Perfume Museum he Provence rose, jasmine, tuberose, lavender, geranium, broom, orange blossom ..., perfumes are born in plants, from here and abroad.
+Olivier Quiquempois Director of the Museums of Grasse and the Gardens of the International Museum of Perfumery Heritage Curator he Provence rose, jasmine, tuberose, lavender, geranium, broom, orange blossom ..., perfumes are born in plants, from here and abroad.
 In the unique setting of the Gardens of the International Museum of Perfumery, these species which through the centuries have supplied the precious raw materials of perfumery can be explored and smelled.